Wabinab/xenoblade-chronicles-2/src/31_the_journey.md

 "**Jin!**" Pneuma too.

-"**Ahhhh!!!**" The attack hit Rex first, the tentacles knocked him away.
+Their attention floundered. "**Ahhhh!!!**" One of the tentacles knocked hard on his hip and sent him flying.

-"**Ahhhh!!!**" Pneuma's body came in contact with the tentacles next, and she flex into Jin's hug.
+"**Ahhhh!!!**" It continued to swiped Pneuma, she flew directly towards Jin.
+He hugged her.

 "**Pyra!
 Rex!**"